Scandalous Justice Part 2: The Absence of Biblical Due Process in the Stephen Sizer Antisemitism Scandal

 One indication of the influence of Stevens’s whitewashing post is this approving comment from Simon Vibert, Sizer’s successor at Christ Church Virginia Water (CCVW):

 CCVW, which is implicated in Sizer’s antisemitic conduct, has adamantly resisted all calls for public repentance.
 Stevens’s post offered a kind of fig leaf for CCVW’s unrepentant attitude.
 A senior leader such as Stevens has that power — a single Facebook post can bring about repentance or prolong unrepentance.
-All of this shows how important it is for high-level leaders to respond with the utmost carefulness to serious allegations.
+This shows how important it is for high-level leaders to respond with the utmost carefulness to serious allegations.
 However, most regrettably, John Stevens has objectively failed in that duty.

 Toxic Leadership Flows Downstream

-Through their involvement in the Sizer and Fletcher scandals, Taylor and Stevens have shown they cannot be trusted to respond justly to evangelical wrongdoing.
-What’s more, their toxic irresponsibility has flowed downstream to less senior leaders, with the result that other scandals remain unaddressed.
+Through their involvement in the Sizer and Fletcher scandals, Taylor and Stevens have shown they cannot be trusted to respond justly to wrongdoing.
+What’s more, their irresponsibility has flowed downstream to less senior leaders, with the result that other scandals remain unaddressed.

 One example should be enough to demonstrate the point.
 In 2021, Church Society published a report by its director, Lee Gatiss, about Michael and Kate Andreyev, who were associated with Church Society via their parish church.
 John Stevens personally indicated his endorsement of Gatiss’s report, and Brian O’Donoghue, William Taylor’s de facto spokesman, also indicated his approval.
 Yet the report was a broken promise based on a lie.